 Each person will respond differently to this treatment, but you may find that it helps with deep relaxation and improves your vitality.
-As method of channelling positive energy, it can be a good way to combat feelings of negativity which may help with depression.
+As a method of channelling positive energy, it can be an excellent way to combat feelings of negativity which may help with depression.

 What should I expect at an appointment?

-It is advisable to see a teacher who has experience of Parkinson’s so do ask about their experience of the condition as well as their qualifications.
+It is advisable to see a teacher who has experience of Parkinson's, so do ask about their understanding of the condition as well as their qualifications.

-As in other forms of healing, a ‘laying on of hands’ is used, but in Reiki it is rather different.
-A practitioner becomes a channel for the ‘life force energy’ by placing their hands on or above your head or above a particular part of the recipient’s body in order to release energy directly into it.
-Most Reiki treatments do not involve physical contact - the practitioner’s hands are generally held a few inches from your body and energy is drawn or manipulated from there.
+As in other forms of healing, a 'laying on of hands' is used, but in Reiki, it is somewhat different.
+A practitioner becomes a channel for the 'life force energy' by placing their hands on or above your head or above a particular part of the recipient's body to release energy directly into it.
+Most Reiki treatments do not involve physical contact - the practitioner's hands are generally held a few inches from your body, and energy is drawn or manipulated from there.
 Sometimes there is cradling of the head, but you can always request not to be touched as Reiki does not rely on physical contact.